 Climate finance figures in detail The methodology behind the BMZ’s reporting

-Since 2011, the BMZ has calculated its bilateral climate finance using the Rio markers defined by the Organisation for Economic Co-operation and Development (OECD).
-The markers make a distinction between “climate change mitigation” and “climate change adaptation”.
+Since 2011, the BMZ has calculated its contribution to international climate finance using the Rio markers defined by the Organisation for Economic Co-operation and Development (OECD).
+There is one marker for climate change mitigation and one for climate change adaptation.

-Actions can be assigned three different values, or scores, under each marker.
-To score “2”, an action should have reduction of greenhouse gases or adaptation to climate change as its “principal” objective, meaning that the project would not otherwise have been planned.
-In this case, 100 per cent of the project budget volume is reported as being for the climate sector in question.
+• Projects are assigned a score of “2” if mitigation or adaptation is a “principal” objective, meaning that the project would not otherwise have been carried out.
+In this case, Germany reports 100 per cent of the project's financial volume as being for the climate sector in question.

-A score of “0” means that the activity does not significantly contribute to climate goals.
-Funding for such projects cannot be reported as climate finance.
+• A score of “0” means that the activity does not significantly contribute to climate goals.
+The BMZ does not report such project funding as climate finance.

 Annual reporting

-Since 2013, the German government's reporting on bilateral climate finance has not only included public funds provided from the government budget but also mobilised public climate finance.
-That covers the climate-relevant loan funding from KfW Development Bank and from Deutsche Investitions- und Entwicklungsgesellschaft (DEG) for which market funds are used.
+Since 2013, the German government's reporting on bilateral climate finance has not only included budget funds but also other funding (market funds) that has been mobilised through public resources.
+This includes climate-related loans from KfW Development Bank and from the Deutsche Investitions- und Entwicklungsgesellschaft (German Investment and Development Company – DEG) for which market funds are used.

 Mobilisation of private climate finance